diegargon/monnet-core/monnet_gateway/README.md

 # Monnet Gateway

-Mediates between web ui and the system
+Mediates between the web UI and the system.

-At this momment is optional only used for  ansible features.
+At this moment, it is optional and currently only used for Ansible features.

-Will be mandatory.
+It will be mandatory.

 ## Install